nasseef/cs2400/docs/Windows10-WSL.md

 sudo apt install gdb
 ```

+Install VSCode if you have not already.
+In VSCode run the command:
+- `shift-ctrl-p` and type `Select Default Shell`.
+- Select `WSL Bash` from the drop-down menu

-VSCode is automatically set to work with WSL, so you can just download the regular Windows version of VSCode if you haven't already.
+Now, VSCode is automatically set to work with WSL.
+You can use
-Then using the terminal you can open VSCode with the `code` command and it will automatically open VSCode on Windows.
-You can even use
 the WSL terminal straight in VSCode:

 ![example using VSCode with WSL](WSL_VSCode.png)

+### Accessing your Project Files

+The best way to access your Windows files is to open your project directory in VSCode.

+- Choose `File` menu and select `Open Folder`.
+  - This will automatically opens a new terminal in the project folder

-### Accessing your Windows Files
+### Accessing your Windows Files from WSL terminal

-When you open up WSL for the first time and you check to see what files you have in your home folder (using the `ls` command) you will
-find that there are no files.
-You can create new files in WSL's home directory, but if you want to access your files already on your
+If you want to access your files already on your
 hard drive you will have to look in a special directory called `mnt` located in the root folder.

 ```bash